urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-  Determines whether an integer is bitwise greater than another.
+  **bgt** determines whether an integer is bitwise greater than another.
   Bit-level representations of values are platform-dependent.

 ### **Options**